rumca-js/RSS-Link-Database/README.md

 With these data we can perform further analysis:

  - how many of old links are not any longer valid (link rot test)
+ - capture all domains from RSS links (internal, and leading outside?).
+Analyse which domains are most common
  - which site generates most entries
  - we can capture all external links from entries, to capture where these sites lead to (check network effect, etc)
  - we can verify who reported first on certain topics